kmlawson/china-revolutions-mo3337/99bibliography.md

 - ———. *War and Popular Culture: Resistance in Modern China, 1937-1945*.
 1994.
 [Link](http://ark.cdlib.org/ark:/13030/ft829008m5/).
 - Hung, Eva P. W., and Stephen W. K. Chiu.
 ‘The Lost Generation: Life Course Dynamics and Xiagang in China’. *Modern China* 29, no. 2 (2003): 204–36.
 [Link](https://www.jstor.org/stable/3181308).
 - Hung, Wu. *Remaking Beijing: Tiananmen Square and the Creation of a Political Space*.
 2005.
+- Hunt, Michael H. *The Genesis of Chinese Communist Foreign Policy*.
+1996.
+- Hunter, Edward. *Brainwashing in Red China: The Calculated Destruction of Men’s Minds*.
+1959.
 - Hunter, Neale. *Shanghai Journal: An Eyewitness Account of the Cultural Revolution*.
 1988.
 - Hutchings, graham. *China 1949: Year of Revolution*.
 Electronic book.
 First edition.
 2021.
+- Hutt, Michael. *Himalayan People’s War: Nepal’s Maoist Rebellion*.
+2004.
 - III, Lynn T. White. *Policies of Chaos: The Organizational Causes of Violence in China’s Cultural Revolution*.
 1991.
 - Ingalls, Jeremy, Allen John Wittenborn, and Zedong Mao. *Dragon in Ambush: The Art of War in the Poems of Mao Zedong*.
 2013.
 - Ishikawa, Yoshihiro, and Joshua A Fogel. *The Formation of the Chinese Communist Party*.
 2013.
 - Israel, John. *Lianda: A Chinese University in War and Revolution*.
 1998.
+- Itoh, Mayumi. *The Making of China’s War with Japan: Zhou Enlai and Zhang Xueliang*.
+2016.
+- ———. *The Origins of Contemporary Sino-Japanese Relations: Zhou Enlai and Japan*.
+2016.
 - Jacobs, Dan Norman. *Borodin: Stalin’s Man in China*.
 1981.
 - Jacobs, Justin M. ‘Exile Island: Xinjiang Refugees and the “One China” Policy in Nationalist Taiwan, 1949–1971’. *Journal of Cold War Studies* 18, no. 1 (2016): 188–218.
 [Link](https://muse.jhu.edu/pub/6/article/612011).
 - ———. *Xinjiang and the Modern Chinese State*.
 2016.